NL33/electron-git/zoneplace-for-all-work.md

 -to do option 2:
 --make apple script work for simple apple note in the app (ie, make apple script work in jxa).
 DONE.
---add button to header to create doc with id
---add content to that doc
+--add button to header to create doc with id.
+DONE (currently using right click) --add content to that doc.
+DONE.
---place the doc right--put it under the currently highlighted folder --update that doc with button press
---open the note with apple notes app from doc
+--place the doc right--put it under the currently highlighted folder.
+DONE --update that doc with button press. *START HERE* --consider if there is any way to keep the current structure of html to markdown, while improving look and indents of dashes --open the note with apple notes app from doc
+--make apple notes doc work to open right after create it (right now there is bug in the code) --see if way to make it go faster--test with script to compare time. seems like sometimes its much faster than others

+# Further notes on apple notes
+current stance: could go with either.
+--right now, converting html to markdown.
+    --good parts: can keep heading bold, and doesn't require changing clipboard
+    --downsides: numbered lists don't work well. can't keep indentation for bullets (dashes or bullets). no distinction between bullets and dashes. seems like lost markdown too. but why?

+--alternative:
+   (a) automatic copy
+    1. with applescript, copy the text of the foreground note (check if notes in foreground, then do command press A, and command press copy)
+    2. get id and name of note
+    3. create file, adding in id, then text from clipboard.

+    benefits:
+        --will keep more formatting for tables, bullets, and dashes

+    downsides:
+        --lose formatting of header.
+But: can do markup text for that to compensate --lose bold and italic text.
+        --messes with clipboard

+    (b) user copies, then hits "apple note file". and it gets the id, and adds clipboard text.
+        1. But: user might mess up copying.
+        2. takes more effort